vasvir/gwt-sdm-compile/README.md

 ## How to run it

 There are no plans yet to release this extension officially.
-Since it addresses developers and not the generally public this is not required.
+Since it addresses developers and not the general public this is not required.
 A developer can easily clone it from GitHub and install it directly from the cloned directory.
 There are many resources in the web on how to do this for both Firefox and Chrome.